Arotiana137-51/rent-a-car-Standard/README.md

 ## Car rental website made with Next.js 🚀
-Play Next.js Car rental websiteis a free, open-source solution ideal for startups, SaaS companies, and more.
+Play Next.js Car rental websiteis.
 It offers essential UI components, authentication and database integration, and Stripe integration.
 Its superior design and functionality make it a go-to choice for launching a feature-rich SaaS website efficiently.

 ### [🚀 View Live Demo]

 ### All Essential Integrations - DB, Auth, Payment, MDX, and more ⚡
-Play Next.js SaaS Starter kit includes all the key integrations required to build a fully functional SaaS platform.
+This Car rental website  includes all the key integrations required to build a fully functional SaaS platform.

 - **PostgreSQL for Database**: Comes with PostgreSQL integration with Prisma which is a powerful and open-source relational database system ensures data integrity and reliability.